sidvin101/basic-ai-pipeline/README.md

 - run app.py

 Alternatively, if you would like to run the application, please use this Streamlit link: <LINK>
-* Note that this doesn't include some features
+* Note that this doesn't include some features as with the Flask application

 # Architecture
 - File Upload with Validation